-Chaga contains huge amounts of structural polysaccharides like chitin within it’s cell walls.
+Chaga contains huge amounts of structural polysaccharides like chitin within its cell walls.
 Those polysaccharides are good for you.
-The antioxidant effects keeps you feeling younger and supports your immune system.
-The immune system is also strengthened by Beta-D-Glucans, which modulate the immune system and help normalize cholesterol levels and blood sugar.
+The antioxidant effects keep you feeling younger and supports your immune system.
+The immune system is also strengthened by Beta-D-Glucans, which modulate the immune system and help normalize cholesterol and blood sugar levels.

 ORAC stands for Oxygen Radical Absorbance Capacity, which shows how strongly a substance can fight against free radicals.

-The enzyme, SOD (Super Ocide Dismutase) shows the antioxide amount.
+The enzyme, SOD (Super Ocide Dismutase) shows the antioxidant amount.
 Wildcrafter Siberian Chaga has 3,781; Maitake, Cordyceps and Reishi below 100.

-Chaga mushroom is also a known as an adaptogen.
+Inonotus obliquus is also known as an adaptogen.
 Adaptogens are said to promote homeostasis and help the body resist stress and adapt to new situations or environments.

 So, to wrap it up – a diet rich in antioxidants keep you healthier.
 But what is Chaga good for and what are the other benefits of Chaga?

-Chaga is widely used in traditional and alternative medicine, however, it has been proven to work and provide health benefits.
+Inonotus obliquus is widely used in traditional and alternative medicine, however, it has been proven to work and provide health benefits.
 The wide range of different ingredients makes the Chaga a perfect superfood and more and more benefits are being discovered by research.
-Laboratory studies on the Chaga extract has indicated its possible potential in cancer therapy.
+Laboratory studies on the Chaga extract have indicated its possible potential in cancer therapy.

-Chaga can prevent cancer.
-It is clinically proven that Chaga extract reduces tumours in experimental mice.
+It is clinically proven that Chaga extract reduces tumors in experimental mice.
 There are many on-going and credible studies which prove the same.

-Chaga mushroom become popular amongst researchers when the book “The Cancer Ward“ by Alexander Solzhenitsyn was published in 1968 in Europe.
+This mushroom becomes popular amongst researchers when the book “The Cancer Ward“ by Alexander Solzhenitsyn was published in 1968 in Europe.
 In 1970 it won the Nobel Prize in Literature.

-This book was about small group of 11 patients in Soviet Central Asia in 1955.
+This book was about a small group of 11 patients in Soviet Central Asia in 1955.
 Because of the book, many researchers wanted to check it by themselves and went to Siberia to talk about the people.
-Turned out that they drank Chaga mushroom tea, instead of coffee, which unwittingly treated themselves for cancer.
+Turned out that they drank Inonotus obliquus tea, instead of coffee, which unwittingly treated themselves for cancer.

 The chemical analyses of Chaga has determined the ingredients that make it very effective against cancer.
 These chemical substances are: